 This post may contain affiliate links.
 For more information, read my disclosure policy.

 Marshmallow Popcorn Balls are the EASIEST kind of popcorn ball recipe to make.
-This simple recipe is done fast without any guesswork and they’re perfect for any occasion.
-Dress these up with sprinkles or holiday colors if you want!
+This simple recipe is done fast without any guesswork with simple ingredients and they’re perfect for any occasion.
 Our daughter loved these so much she couldn’t stop eating them.

 close up of popcorn ball